 Vincent Lamont Baker, a former top basketball player, an NBA All-Star, and an Olympic Medallist, wrote a tell-all memoir about his dependency on alcohol and drugs.
 He convinced himself that he played better when he was high until it cost him his career.

 In his book, God and Starbucks, he has unflinchingly recounted his journey of falling from his top career.
 Then learning to stand up with the help of his religious faith.
 This incredible story of redemption and a transformative experience will keep the readers engaged.
 Vin is currently a youth minister and a manager at Starbucks.
-And since 2021, he has played the role of assistant coach for his previous team, the Milwaukee Bucks.
+And since 2021, he has played as the assistant coach for his previous team, the Milwaukee Bucks.

 These books are available to be bought on Amazon and Barnes and Noble.

 Yes.
-Amazon Audible has all the books in audiobook format.
+Amazon Audible has all the books in audiobook format

 These incredible top basketball players who wrote books wrote them as an outlet.
-They voiced out their grievances, their difference, their struggles, their love for basketball.
+They voiced out their grievances, their difference, their struggles, and their love for basketball.
 And you can read to find their rewarding success at the end of it all.

 Books are a platform through which one can educate the masses about the inner workings of the human mind.
 In today’s article, we have seen the workings and challenges of being in an athlete’s mind.
 We should learn from The Mamba Mentality and face our fears head-on like these athletes.